A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Introduction

 \subsection{Main Contributions}

-We propose a scalable policy for the ride-matching problem in a large transport hub with hundreds of thousands of daily passengers, who have potentially different destinations and travel preferences.
-In a special case where the entire problem reduces to a standard RMABP, this policy reduces to the Whittle index policy; it follows that relevant conclusions applied to the Whittle index policy also work here.
-Here, the policy prioritizes passengers waiting in the system with the highest \emph{indices} which are state-dependent real numbers representing marginal rewards gained by matching corresponding passengers.
+We formulate the ride-matching problem with hundreds of thousands of daily travelers, who have potentially different travel sources, destinations, preferences and means, as an MDP consisting of parallel stochastic processes.
+The stochastic processes are again MDPs, referred to as \emph{sub-processes}, and are correlated with each other through multiple constraints.
+We adopt and extend the Whittle relaxation technique and propose a policy for the ride-matching problem, for which the storage and computational complexity of implementing the proposed policy is linear and logarithmic, respectively, to the number of candidate matches between different riders and drivers.

+As mentioned above, compared to the past work on RMAB or extended versions of RMAB problems, the ride-matching problem exhibits stronger dependencies between the sub-processes, preventing past methodologies from being directly applied.
+We propose a method that summarizes the variate of the Lagrange multipliers associated with the multiple action constraints applied to the same sub-process.
+Through this method, we quantify the marginal profits of selecting certain matches between riders and drivers by real numbers, which are referred to as the \emph{bivariate indices} of the candidate matches.
+In the proposed policy, we prioritize travelers according to their \emph{bivariate indices} which evolve dynamically due to the time-varying system states.

-For the general case, we apply the Whittle relaxation technique and prioritize passengers according to their \emph{bivariate indices} which, because of the dependencies between the decisions of assigning passengers who are able to match each other, is no longer real numbers but two-dimensional curves.
-We prove that the priorities of these curves (bivariate indices) can be directly indicated by those of the Whittle indices in a surrogate model.
-A detailed description of relevant conclusions are provided in Sections~\ref{subsec:duplex_index} and \ref{subsec:BI_policy}.
-The effectiveness of the proposed policy is demonstrated through extensive numerical simulations with real-world settings: compared to the baseline policies, it achieves more than $18\%$ higher average rewards and saves over $50\%$ average passenger waiting time.
+We prove that, {when the reneging rates are negligible and arrival rates of the drivers and riders are compatible to each other}, the bivariate indices lead to a policy optimal to the relaxed version of the ride-matching problem.
+For the general case, the effectiveness of the proposed policy is demonstrated through extensive numerical simulations with real-world settings: compared to the baseline policies, it achieves more than $25\%$ higher average rewards with compatible average traveler waiting time.

-To the best of our knowledge, no existing studies for the multi-rider matching problem with enabled reneging behaviors can be directly applied here; nor there is existing work that considered the extended version of RMABP where the above mentioned four-mode parallel processes are inevitable.
-A detailed discussion of the relationship between the ride-matching problem and RMABP will be provided in Section~\ref{sec:policies}.
+To the best of our knowledge, no existing techniques that considered traveling preferences of both drivers and riders and their reneging behaviors can be directly applied here; nor there is existing work that discussed the sub-process coupled by multiple action constraints.